Top 8 Western-Style Breakfast Spots for Early Risers in/around Kraton/Yogyakarta

 Getting to the city centre from Yogyakarta International Airport (YIA)

-The quickest and cheapest connection is by train, using the Yogyakarta International Line, which gets you to the city centre in about 40 minutes (for IDR20,000 to 50,000 per adult one-way).
-Booking is essential, especially if you arrive in the afternoon (a bit of a conundrum, we know, as planes are often late).
+The quickest and cheapest way to get to the city centre is by train on the Yogyakarta International Line, which takes about 40 minutes (IDR20,000-75,000 per adult, one-way).
+Booking is essential, especially if you arrive in the afternoon (a bit of a conundrum, I know, as planes are often late).

-If your train is booked, the airconditioned DAMRI bus is a good alternative (IDR80k pp, paid in cash before departure).
-Buses leave (once complete) from outside the terminal/below the train station (we only waited 10 minutes).
-Ask if it needs to be, as the departure point is difficult.
+If your train is fully booked, the air-conditioned DAMRI bus is a good alternative (IDR80,000 per person, paid in cash before departure).
+Buses leave from outside the terminal/below the train station (once full – we only waited 10 minutes).
+Ask if required as the departure point is not that easy to find.

 Of course, although more expensive, Grab Transport, Gojek, and Bluebird Taxis are also options.
 All can be booked via their respective apps.